-HE applies to any form of education that results in a level 4+ qualification.
+Higher education (HE) applies to any form of education that results in a level 4+ qualification.
 This includes HND, foundation degree, university degree or degree apprenticeship.

 For nearly 30 years the Good Schools Guide has provided trusted help and advice to parents, helping them with one of the most important questions they face - choosing the right school for their child.
 The Good Schools Guide: Careers (GSGC) is a natural development of that help, aimed at young people and their parents as they consider the future.

 Further Education refers to educational choices made after reaching your 16th birthday.
 FE covers all qualifications lower than a degree.

 Apart from having excellent career staff - essential guides to an unknown land - careers departments should offer lots of careers development.
 These are programmes and opportunities where and through which you can learn about careers; opportunities to experience work, involving real employers or other outside experts.